 You may think the soup is thick enough without the cream so feel free to skip it.
 But what I insist on is that you dice – almost mince really – potatoes into smallest cubes you can.
 It’ll make all the difference.

-Recipe and text by Samir Hajdarević.
+Recipe by Samir Hajdarević.

 - 1 carrot (large)

 - 1 very large or 2 medium potatoes